-- charges for Treatment performed outside the United States except for a Maximum Benefit of \$100 for emergency dental Treatment performed outside the United States. - procedures which are elective. - procedures that we determine are cosmetic in nature. - replacement or repair of lost, stolen or damaged prosthetic or orthodontic appliances. - implants; implant abutments; implant supported crowns, bridges or dentures; or any other service for the care and Treatment of an implant. - specialized procedures and techniques (e.g. precision or semi-precision attachments, copings, over dentures or customized prostheses or attachments). - a fixed bridge that replaces the extracted portion of a hemisected tooth. - duplicate dentures, prosthetic devices or any other duplicative device. - charges for bridges, partial or full dentures, inlays, onlays, crowns, implant crowns and other laboratory prepared restorations if they can, as determined by us, be satisfactorily restored with an amalgam or composite filling. - charges for replacement of bridges, partial or full dentures, inlays, onlays, crowns, implant crowns and other laboratory prepared restorations if they can, as determined by us, be satisfactorily repaired and restored to function. - charges for pulp caps. - charges for diagnostic casts. - charges for Treatment of fractures and dislocations of the jaw. - charges for Treatment of malignancies or neoplasms. - charges for desensitizing medications. - administration of nitrous oxide or other agent to control anxiety. - · charges for occlusal adjustments. - charges for periodontal splinting of teeth by any method. - charges for orthodontic Treatment. - charges for retention of orthodontic relationships. - charges for Treatment or appliances whose primary purpose is to: - change or maintain vertical dimension; - alteration or restoration of occlusion, except for occlusal adjustment in conjunction with periodontal surgery; - bite registration, or bite analysis; - treat attrition or abrasion. - charges for any Treatment of congenital mouth malformations or skeletal imbalances (e.g. Treatment related to cleft lip or cleft palate, disharmony of facial bone or required as the result of orthognathic surgery including Orthodontic Treatment), except for Dependent Children.
+- charges for replacement of bridges, partial or full dentures, inlays, onlays, crowns, implant crowns and other laboratory prepared restorations if they can, as determined by us, be satisfactorily repaired and restored to function. - charges for pulp caps. - charges for diagnostic casts. - charges for Treatment of fractures and dislocations of the jaw. - charges for Treatment of malignancies or neoplasms. - charges for desensitizing medications. - administration of nitrous oxide or other agent to control anxiety. - charges for occlusal adjustments. - charges for periodontal splinting of teeth by any method. - charges for orthodontic Treatment for you or your Spouse. - charges for retention of orthodontic relationships. - charges for Treatment or appliances whose primary purpose is to: - change or maintain vertical dimension; - alteration or restoration of occlusion, except for occlusal adjustment in conjunction with periodontal surgery; - bite registration, or bite analysis; - treat attrition or abrasion. - charges for any Treatment of congenital mouth malformations or skeletal imbalances (e.g. Treatment related to cleft lip or cleft palate, disharmony of facial bone or required as the result of orthognathic surgery including Orthodontic Treatment), except for Dependent Children.